-With the help of a slideshow, Ann Udonte representing the Anticorruption Network in Akwa Ibom state, showcased the decay in the education and health sector as was experienced during the capital project monitoring exercise carried out in selected communities in Akwa Ibom State by the Social Action supported Network Cluster.
+With the help of a slideshow, Ann Udonte representing the Anticorruption Network in Akwa Ibom state, showcased the decay in the education and health sector as was experienced during the capital project monitoring exercise carried out in selected communities in Akwa Ibom State by the Alone supported Network Cluster.

 Some participants of the Town Hall Meeting in Uyo

 In Yenagoa, the chairman of Bayelsa non-governmental organizations forum (BANGOF) Mr Robinson Kuruboghogha reeled out the role of citizens and citizens group in the fight against corruption, saying corruption has taken the centre stage in all sectors of our public life and therefore stressed the need to resist corruption.
 Mr Robinson encouraged citizens to ensure that credible persons are put in positions of authority and trust.
 He further enjoined citizens to increase the demand for transparency and accountability from those in public offices, he decried the none functionality of the due process office and said it was time for citizens to rise up to the occasion and kick corruption out of Nigeria.